-In this article, we advance the state of the art by reporting an improvement of the result provided by Geissmann \emph{et al.}~\cite{DBLP:conf/fct/GeissmannMW15}.
-In particular, we propose an algorithm that finds the Copeland winner in $\O(\ell n)$ time and comparisons, where $\ell$ is the minimum number of matches lost by any player, hence $\ell \leq \sqrt{e}$ meaning that our algorithm is at least asymptotically as fast as Geissmann \emph{et al.}~\cite{DBLP:conf/fct/GeissmannMW15}.
+In this article, we advance the state of the art by reporting improvements over the result by Geissmann \emph{et al.}~\cite{DBLP:conf/fct/GeissmannMW15}.
+In particular, we propose an algorithm that finds the Copeland winner in $\Theta(\ell n)$ time and comparisons, where $\ell$ is the minimum number of matches lost by any player, hence $\ell \leq \sqrt{e}$ meaning that our algorithm is at least asymptotically as fast as Geissmann \emph{et al.}~\cite{DBLP:conf/fct/GeissmannMW15}.
 It is worth noting that in our use case $\ell$ is very small, and so this parameterization is particularly insightful.
-Moreover, our novel algorithm presented in Section \ref{bf:sec:algorithm} is oblivious with respect to $\ell$, while the algorithm by Geissmann \emph{et al.} \cite{DBLP:conf/fct/GeissmannMW15} assume to know $e$ in advance.
+Moreover, our novel algorithm presented in Section \ref{bf:sec:algorithm} is oblivious with respect to $\ell$, while the algorithm by Geissmann \emph{et al.}~\cite{DBLP:conf/fct/GeissmannMW15} assume to know $e$ in advance.
 Finally, we provide a \emph{randomized} lower bound that matches the complexity of our \emph{deterministic} and simple algorithm (Section~\ref{bf:sec:randomized-lb}).
 One last remarkable contribution is the extension of our algorithm to work when comparisons can be performed in batches and we achieve virtually no asymptotic overhead with respect to perfect parallelism (Section~\ref{bf:sec:batched}).